-Tip: Don’t get overwhelmed…start with one change at a time!
+Tip: Don’t get overwhelmed…make one change at a time.

-www.sixclasses.org: Learn about the 6 classes of chemicals of concern that may be harming our health.
-Learn what they are, where they are found, how we are exposed, what you can do, and more.
+Six Classes: Learn about the 6 classes of chemicals of concern that may be harming our health.
+Learn what they are, where they are found, how we are exposed, what you can do, and more. www.sixclasses.org

-www.saferchemicals.org: Safer Chemicals Healthy Families fights for strong chemical policy, works with retailers to phase out hazardous chemicals and transform the marketplace, and educates the public about ways to protect our families from toxic chemicals.
+Safer Chemicals Healthy Families: Fights for strong chemical policy, works with retailers to phase out hazardous chemicals and transform the marketplace, and educates the public about ways to protect our families from toxic chemicals. www.saferchemicals.org

-www.safecosmetics.org: The Campaign for Safe Cosmetics will educate you on what is in your products and, also about easy actions you can take online to advocate for safer cosmetics.
+The Campaign for Safe Cosmetics: Educates you on what is in your products and, also about easy actions you can take online to advocate for safer cosmetics. www.safecosmetics.org

 Healthy Living: EWG’s comprehensive app with ratings for more than 120,000 food and personal care products.

 Think Dirty: Shows ingredients in your beauty, personal care and household products and guides you to safe products.

 Good Guide: Makes it easy to find better products through science-based ratings.

 Detox Me: A great shopping companion and can help you find key tips for choosing safer products.

 Check Yourself!: Helps you make your own routine for breast self-checking.
 Establishing your own “normal” is an important step in knowing your body.
 This app makes it easy.